Opportunity for Impact

 If you are invited to a final interview, you’ll be able to tell us your regional, subject, and grade-level preferences.

-Summer training consists of a three to five day regional induction, a five-week institute, and a one to two week regional orientation.
-You must attend all these summer trainings in their entirety as a condition of joining the corps.
+Training consists of either a regional training or a combination of a three- to five- day regional induction, a five-week national institute, and a one- to two-week regional orientation.
+You must attend all trainings for your placement region in their entirety as a condition of joining the corps.

 If you have any irresolvable scheduling conflicts during our summer trainings, you will have the opportunity to let us know.
-We will only be able to consider a limited number of events in your assignment, such as: your own wedding, a late graduation date, or a contractual obligation.
+We ask that you only include events that you are truly unable to work around, such as your own wedding or a contractual obligation.